-Shrewsbury and Freehold Attorneys Help with Workplace Accidents
+New Jersey Attorneys Who Help with Workplace Accidents

-Hurt in Monmouth Or Ocean County?
+Hurt on the Job?
 Call Our Experienced Workers’ Compensation Lawyers

 An accident can happen at any type of workplace.
 The result is often an injury that leaves workers unable to earn a living, at least temporarily.
 If you’ve been hurt on the job, the experienced work injury attorneys at Shebell & Shebell, LLC can help.
 We fight to make sure you get all the benefits you deserve.
 Our offices are located in Shrewsbury, Freehold, and Newark, NJ.